highmed/dsf-process-tutorial/exercises/exercise-1-1.md

-# Exercise 1.1 - Simple Process
+# Exercise 1.1 - Process Debugging
-The first exercise focuses on setting up the testing environment used in this tutorial and shows how to implement and execute a simple BPMN process.
+This exercise looks at how to use the Java debugger of your IDE to remote debug the execution of a process plugin.

 ## Introduction
 TODO